weaveworks/ignite/README.md

 `ignited gitops` reconciles the state from Git, and applies the desired changes as state is updated in the repo.
 It also commits and pushes any local changes/additions to the managed VMs back to the repository.

-This can then be automated, tracked for correctness, and managed at scale - [just some of the benefits of GitOps](https://www.weave.works/technologies/gitops/).
+This can then be automated, tracked for correctness, and managed at scale- [just some of the benefits of GitOps](https://www.weave.works/technologies/gitops/).

 The workflow is simply this:

 - Run `ignited gitops [repo]`, where repo is an **SSH url** to your Git repo
 - Create a file with the VM specification, specifying how much vCPUs, RAM, disk, etc. you’d like for the VM
 - Run `git push` and see your VM start on the host

 See it in action!
 (Note: The screencast is from an older version which differs somewhat)